bizlett/movie-search/README.md

 In a future version, further nav links could be added such as 'How it works', 'Login' and/or 'My list'.

-The 'How it works' nav link would provide further information on the api and how the code uses the information that it grabs from the api, as well as information on creating and editing movie lists (a feature not in this version of the website).
+The 'How it works' nav link could provide further information on the api and how the code uses the information that it grabs from the api, as well as information on creating and editing movie lists (a feature not in this version of the website).

 The 'My List' nav link would be part of a bigger change to the website - the ability to select and save titles the user is interested in watching into their own personal list.
 This link would direct the user to a new html page where the list is stored.